YangLaTeX/hitszbeamer/README.md

 # batch Usage

-`makedoc.bat`, `makebeamer.bat` and `makeclean.bat` are designed for windows platform.
+`makedoc.bat`, `makebeamer.bat`, `makeclean.bat` and `makecleanall` are designed for windows platform.
 Double click these files, then they will echo corresponding functions automatically.

 ```bash
 makedoc       # compile documentation (required before compiling the beamer)